wombleton/gitlaw-nz/acts/C/Credit (Repossession) Act 1997.md

     *   (c) any person who has been released from a prison within the preceding year.

-    (2) Every disqualified person commits an offence, and is liable on summary conviction to a fine not exceeding $10,000, who, being a creditor or a creditor's agent,---
+    (2) Every disqualified person commits an offence, and is liable on conviction to a fine not exceeding $10,000, who, being a creditor or a creditor's agent,---

     *   (a) enters, or attempts to enter, any premises for the purpose of taking possession of any consumer goods or for any other purpose in connection with any consumer goods; or